 Remembrance Day in the Lower Mainland

-In the morning on November 11th each year, Remembrance Day ceremonies take place across Vancouver and the Lower Mainland.
+In the morning on November 11th, Remembrance Day ceremonies take place across Vancouver and the Lower Mainland.
 Solemn memorial services also occur at cenotaphs and other locations throughout Canada and most British Commonwealth countries, as well as in other places in the world.

 Probably the largest Remembrance Day event in the Lower Mainland is the one in downtown Vancouver at the Cenotaph in Victory Square.
-Other large ones take place in North Vancouver (at Victoria Park), Surrey, Richmond and elsewhere.
-For more information on these and other event locations, see Remembrance Day Ceremonies.
+Other large ones take place in Surrey, Richmond and elsewhere.
+For more information on these and other event locations, see our article about Remembrance Day Ceremonies.

 What Happens at a Remembrance Day Ceremony